mipayne/JustTheClass/about.md

 ## Problem sets, iteration, and slack days
 Problem sets.
 To consolidate your understanding of the ideas from class, you will do five problem sets, PS0 to PS4, involving both design and implementation work.
 Problem sets will be done individually.
 More info: collaboration on problem sets.

-In-class Review:
-As part of each problem set, there will be an in-class review period when other students and staff will give you feedback the solutions you submitted.
-You will be expected to participate in this process by reviewing some of your classmates’ assignments.

 Iteration:
 Each problem set will have two submissions, alpha and beta.
-The alpha submission will be graded and will be subject to code review.
+The alpha submission will be graded.
 The beta submission is due a few days after you receive feedback on alpha.
-You will be expected to iterate on your solutions and revise your assignment based on the in-class feedback.
+You will be expected to do a revision on your solutions and write up an explanation of where you went wrong in your first solution.
+Then you will have to do a check-in with a staff member during office hours within 7 days of the beta submission deadline where you talk through your revision.
 If you received full marks on your assignment you will be asked to complete an alternate media assignment.
 See more about alternate media assignments [here]().

 Slack days.
 To give you some flexibility for periods of heavy workload, minor illness, absence from campus, and other unusual circumstances, you may request limited extensions on problem set deadlines, called slack days.
 Each slack day is a 24-hour extension on the deadline.
 You have a budget of 10 slack days for the entire semester, which you may apply to any combination of problem sets, on either the alpha deadline or beta deadline or both.
 You can use at most 2 slack days for a given deadline.